AWS WAF(Web Application Firewall)

 Mixed Rules

-AWS Firewall Manager and Shield Advanced have their own rule groups that they own and control.
+AWS Firewall Manager and Shield Advanced have their rule groups that they own and control.

 How these rules work

-We use AWS WAF rules on the basis of certain criteria like –
+We use AWS WAF rules based on certain criteria like –

 Benefits of using AWS WAF